natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-21%20SPS-K%20(Germany).md

 * Has access to R-3R, R-3S, R-13M1, and R-60 air-to-air missiles
 * Decent radar to slave R-60s for easier target locking
 * In a downtier, it can dominate with its gun and flight characteristics
-* Quick plane with good speed for its br
+* Quick plane with good speed for its BR
 * Decent manoeuvrability at high speed
 * Ballistic computer for rockets, making it good for quick attack runs on ground targets